Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/lumic-job.md

 ## Serial Job

 Below is an example job script for a serial application.
-It requests 1 tasks in the LUMI-C `small` partition and thus will be allocated 1 core.
+It requests 1 task in the LUMI-C `small` partition and thus will be allocated 1 core.

 ```bash